Comparing Type Systems for Deadlock Freedom: Two Approaches to Deadlock Freedom

 \begin{definition}[Def A2 in~\cite{K06}] The \emph{structural relation} $\preceq$ is the least reflexive and transitive relation closed under the following rules (where $P \equiv Q$ denotes $(P \preceq Q) \land (Q \preceq P))$:

-\end{definition} Thus, $P \preceq Q$ intuitively means that $P$ can be restructured to $Q$ by using the above laws.
+\end{definition} Thus, $P \preceq Q$ intuitively means that $P$ can be restructured into $Q$ by using the above rules.
 We shall refer to $\equiv$ as structural equivalence.
 The reduction rules are then as follows:

-The main difference with respect to the reduction semantics in~\cite{K06} (cf. Definition A3) is the \textbf{case} construct, which is not present in~\cite{K06}.
-Hence, for the semantics of \textbf{case} we use a reduction step, rather than a structural axiom.
+Rules are self-explanatory.
+We only discuss Rule~\Did{R\p Case}, which is the main difference with respect to the reduction semantics in~\cite{K06}.
+Note that by using the variant value $\vv jv$, this rule simultaneously selects $P_j$ \emph{and} induces the substitution $\substj{v}{x_j}$.
+This is different from Rule \Did{R-Case} for selection and branching (cf. \Cref{fig:sessionpi}), which selects a branch but does not involve a communication.
 As before, we write $\mto$ to denote the reflexive, transitive closure of $\to$.